soliverit/depc_nsga2/README.md

+# The Oliver-Rahimian-Seyedzadeh (ORS) retrofit analysis toolkit
+A toolkit for dveloping machine learning models and optimisation algorithms large-scale retrofit analysis.
+Tailored for national domestic retrofit studies, designed to be adaptable for broader studies.

+### Includes:
+- NSGA-II optimisation
-# DEPC-NSGA-II: Set and threaded subset optimisation tools
+- NSGA-II recurrent, threaded subset optimisation
-An NSGA-II estate retrofit strategy generator and Bayesian optimisation model for tuning NSGA-II hyperparameters.
+- XGBoost and sklearn estimator wrappers
+- Hyperopt hyperparameter tuning for estimators and genetic algorithms
+- Bayesian-optimisation for genetic algorithms

 ## Features
  - **NSGA2**: A nondominated sorting genetic algorithm for residential EPCs.